- From concept to completion : a dissertation-writing guide for history students (print only)

 - The information-literate historian : a guide to research for history students (print only)

 - The Routledge companion to historical studies

 Nvivo is qualitative data analysis software intended to help researchers organize and analyze data, identify trends, and cross examine information in a variety of ways.
-Consult the NVIVO service web page for more information about this tool and training workshops.
+Consult the NVIVO service web page for more information about this tool and online training.

 - Getting published in the humanities: what to know, where to aim, how to succeed

 - Write it up : practical strategies for writing and publishing journal articles